ESiegman/Restful-Knights/README.md

   - **Test Hardware:** AMD Radeon 7900XT GPU, AMD Ryzen 7700X CPU, 32GB DDR5 RAM

 See `KernelExperiment/new.stats.csv` and `KernelExperiment/standard.stats.csv` for full profiling details.

+## Future Plans

+- **PyTorch Source Integration:**
+  Future work includes investigating how to integrate the custom convolution weight gradient kernel directly into the PyTorch source code.
+This will require understanding PyTorch's kernel dispatch system, registering the kernel as a backend, and compiling PyTorch from source with these changes.
+- **Compilation and Benchmarking:**
+  After integration, the kernel will be benchmarked against PyTorch's built-in kernels in real training scenarios to evaluate performance and correctness.